Check if your child is eligible for $1,000+ in a Trump Account →

 • Filing Form 4547 with your taxes: 5-10 minutes

 The active work on your end is minimal.
-The waiting is built into the program's launch timeline, not your application process.
+Most of the waiting is government processing, not your application.

 What About After the Account Opens?